oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 Note that `2_matrix_mul.cpp` still has a bug.
 It is an example of problem (2) above - it's not using a host accessor to access the data in `c_back`, which is still being managed by SYCL buffer `c_buf`.
 This violates the contract (3 above) that we are not allowed to look at the host data while it is being managed by a SYCL buffer.
 We just got lucky.

 This points out a potential trap in the training documentation you may have read while learning SYCL.
-You could easily get the impression that if you use the SYCL buffer-accessor mechanism, synchronization will be taken care of for you.
+You can easily get the impression that if you use the SYCL buffer-accessor mechanism, synchronization will be taken care of for you.
 The use of parenthesis may be mentioned in passing with little explanation.
 Even though the documentation may say "the { } block ensures all SYCL work has concluded," this is not stressed.

 This is the trap of the SYCL buffer-accessor mechanism - you may assume that the automatic synchronization mechanism is smarter than it really is.
 In `1_matrix_mul_race_condition.cpp`, the SYCL runtime does not realize that we cannot call `VerifyResult` with the `c_back` array until the third `q.submit` kernel completes and the data are copied back to the host - it assumes you know what you are doing.

 >**Note**: You will find more on the proper use of buffers and accessors in the *Buffer Accessor Mode* section of the *[oneAPI GPU Optimization Guide Developer Guide](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/current/buffer-accessor-modes.html)*.